Stu Miller: 1961 All star game

 On April 30, 1967, Steve Barber and Miller combined to pitch a no-hitter for the Orioles against the Detroit Tigers, but would lose 2–1.
 Miller entered after Barber, who walked ten batters, gave up the tying run on a wild pitch with two outs.
-A ground ball to shortstop should have ended it for Miller, but Mark Belanger misplayed it, his error allowing the winning run to score.
+A ground ball to shortstop Luis Aparicio should have ended it for Miller, but when Aparicio threw the ball to second baseman Mark Belanger, Belanger misplayed it, his error allowing the winning run to score.
+Ironically, Belanger, who went on to replace Aparicio as the Orioles' shortstop, is considered one of baseball's greatest defensive players with the second highest Defensive WAR (wins above replacement) of any player in baseball history.

 On May 14, 1967, he gave up Mickey Mantle's 500th career home run.